ASzot/NewPersonalWebsite/content/posts/kv_cache.md

 _His mom listened and listened to the dog.
 Tim was happy to have a new friend and played with his toys.
 From that day on, Tim learned to be careful and not to touch things._"

 ## Generation Without KV Cache
 The simplest way to do inference is reuse the `transformer_forward` call to generate each new token.
-The current sequence of $n$ tokens is input to `transformer_forward` which outputs a $n$ next token probability distributions.
-We take the most likely next token for the final next token prediction and then add this to the list of tokens, resulting in $n+1$ tokens.
-We repeat this process to generate the entire response.
+The current sequence of $n$ tokens is input to `transformer_forward` which outputs $n$ next token probability distributions.
+The most likely next token from the final hidden activation is selected and then added to the list of tokens, resulting in $n+1$ tokens.
+This process is repeated to generate the entire response.
 ```python
 def generate_text(
     prompt: str,